Kochi United SC: 2018

-2019 season
+2019

 The 2019 season was a breakthrough season for Kochi United.
 They won the Shikoku League for the third straight season with a 100% record and retained the Kochi Prefectural Football Championship, though they needed an extra-time winner to beat KUFC Nangoku in the final.
-In the first round proper they defeated MD Nagasaki (MD長崎) at home 1-0 in front of over 400 fans, but lost 2-1 away after extra-time to V-Varen Nagasaki of J2 in the second round.
+In the first round proper they defeated MD Nagasaki (MD長崎) at home 1–0 in front of over 400 fans but lost 2–1 away after extra time to V-Varen Nagasaki of J2 in the second round.
 They failed to qualify for the first round proper of the All Japan Senior Football Championship after losing in the regional playoffs to FC Tokushima.
-However, in the Japanese Regional Football League Competition their luck changed.
-With home advantage in the group stages, they beat Blancdieu Hirosaki FC 2-1 in their opening group game.
-In their second match they thrashed SRC Hiroshima 7–0 and although they lost the final group game 2-0 to Ococias Kyoto AC, they still qualified for the final round.
-Things didn't look good when they lost the first game of the final stage 3-0 to Iwaki FC, but they responded well in the second match with a 3–1 victory over Fukui United FC.
+However, in the Japanese Regional Football League Competition, their luck changed.
+With home advantage in the group stages, they beat Blancdieu Hirosaki FC 2–1 in their opening group game.
+In their second match, they thrashed SRC Hiroshima 7–0 and although they lost the final group game 2–0 to Ococias Kyoto AC, they still qualified for the final round.
+Things didn't look good when they lost the first game of the final stage 3–0 to Iwaki FC, but they responded well in the second match with a 3–1 victory over Fukui United FC.
 That meant they went into a winner-takes-all final match against Ococias Kyoto who they had lost to earlier on in the competition.
-This time, they emerged victorious with a stunning 3-1 win to get their revenge and finish second in the competition, thus earning promotion to the Japan Football League; the first time a team from Kochi had achieved that feat.
+This time, they emerged victorious with a stunning 3–1 win to get their revenge and finish second in the competition, thus earning promotion to the Japan Football League; the first time a team from Kochi had achieved that feat.